|

 programs can provide the experienced staff that will be required

+if and when the full survey begins operation.
 We assume here that wide-field photography will continue in

 a substantially productive manner for a number of years.
 CCD